rushi0n/rushi0n/README.md

 ### 💬 Contributions & Activity

-- **Contribute to Open-Source**: Actively participating in open-source projects to collaborate and learn from other developers.
+- **Open-Source Contributor**: Actively engaging in open-source projects to collaborate and learn with the global developer community.